orels1/shaders.orels.sh/src/pages/docs/orl-standard/base-shader.md

   - On: Enables depth writing.
 As a rule of thumb - all opaque/cutout objects should write to depth
   - Off: Disables depth writing, used for transparency
 - Depth Test: Controls how the depth testing is performed, you generally never need to change this
-- Enable Vertex Lights: Allows objects to receive lighting from non-important lights.
-Please note that only dynamic objects will receive such lighting.
-This is a Unity limitation.

 ### GSAA